vtex-apps/store-components/docs/README.md

 ## Internationalization

 One of the main philosophies behind i18n in VTEX IO is that internationalization should not be a barrier for developing internationalized apps thus not posing any slow down on the building process of such components.
-To achieve this vision, the developers should never write translations on their own, but rather `tag` the text as translatable and then leave to the translation team/framework handle the heavy lifiting.
+To achieve this vision, the developers should never write translations on their own, but rather `tag` the text as translatable and then leave to the translation team/framework handle the heavy lifting.

 All translations on this app are stored in two apps (vtex.admin-messages and vtex.store-messages).
-If you want any new translation, please make a PR on these repos adding the original string in english, and then leave the translation team handle the other translations.
+If you want any new translation, please make a PR on these repos adding the original string in English, and then leave the translation team handle the other translations.

 vtex.admin-messages should contain messages for the VTEX `Admin`, while vtex.store-messages should contain messages for the VTEX `store`